How to Choose a Travel Agent

 Unfortunately, particularly in recent years, more and more people have fallen victim to Hajj fraud.
 Hajj fraud occurs when victims spend significant sums of money only to discover the entire process is, in fact, a scam perpetrated by illegal travel agents / tour operators who later disappear with the money.
-In other cases, victims who manage to travel to Saudi Arabia for the Hajj or Umrah only arrive to find that accommodation they booked with the travel agent is non-existent.
-Many people have suffered substantial financial losses and in many cases, have lost their life savings.
+In other cases, individuals who manage to travel to Saudi Arabia for the Hajj or Umrah only arrive to find that accommodation they booked with the travel agent is non-existent.
+Many people have suffered substantial financial losses and in a number of cases, they have lost their entire life savings.

 |Hajj Fraud Statistics|